microsoft/foss-fund/README.md

-# Microsoft's Free and Open Source Software (FOSS Fund)
+# Microsoft's Free and Open Source Software Fund (FOSS Fund)

 The Microsoft FOSS Fund provides a direct way for Microsoft engineers to participate in the nomination and selection process to help communities and projects they are passionate about.